BRDU staining

 - Before continuing with immunostaining refer to the DNA hydrolysis step below.

-Oral administration of BrdU is a non-invasive procedure and, therefore, useful for extended BrdU administration, although it may introduce variability into experiments due to lack of control over an animal’s water consumption.
+Oral administration of BrdU is a non-invasive procedure and, therefore, useful for extended BrdU administration, although it may introduce variability into experiments due to a lack of control over an animal’s water consumption.

 Materials required

-- BrdU stock solution (eg, 10mg/mL)
+- BrdU stock solution (eg, 10 mg/mL)

 - We recommend our BrdU antibody (ab6326), which has been cited in hundreds of publications and independently reviewed by our customers with an average 5-star rating.
 The clone and its conjugates are manufactured in-house.